open-lifeworlds/open-lifeworlds-data-product-berlin-gesobau/README.md

 ## License

-Distributed under the GPLv3 License.
+Data product distributed under the [CC-BY 4.0 License](https://creativecommons.org/licenses/by/4.0/).
 See [LICENSE.md](./LICENSE.md) for more information.

 ## Contact